gdraheim/zziplib/DEVGUIDE.md

 * `git tag -F tmp.changes.txt v1.x` to the version in zziplib.spec
 * `git push --tags`
 * update the short description on github
-* consider making a release with the latest news
+* consider making a github release with the latest news

 ## TODO